-Are students or parents allowed on CIS campuses?
+Are students or parents permitted to enter CIS campuses?

-Parents are permitted to enter the Community Centre at Koh Pich campus to handle essential business during the school closure period.
+Students are not permitted to enter CIS campuses at this time.
+However, parents are permitted to enter the Community Centre at Koh Pich campus to handle essential business.

-Fee payments can be made online, via bank transfer or at a Canadia Bank branch.
-Please contact our Cashiers Office at email@example.com with any questions or for bank account information.
+Fee payments can be made in the cashiers’ office, online, via bank transfer or at a Canadia Bank branch.
+Please email firstname.lastname@example.org with any questions or for bank account information.

 Who do I contact for assistance at CIS?